makbinding/FormatingGuide/README.md

 ## Header / Footer
 The top/bottom margins allow us to also have rythm at the header and footer if we set their distance from top/bottom to 0.

-## Font
+## Paragraph

-- 12pt Garamond for text.
+- 12pt Garamond.
 It's a bit large to be easier to read.
 11pt will work nicely as well with the 15pt line spacing
-- 30pt Goody Old Style for titles

-## Paragraph

 - Identation is 0.5cm on the first line.
 - No margins before or after the paragraph.

 ## Header, Title

-- The font is 30pt with a 30pt line height.
+- 30pt Goody Old Style with a 30pt line height.
 - Margins are 30pt before and after the header.
 This is meant to be used in Chapters, as the header will be included in the Table of Contents.
 - The Title element is identical, but does not appear in the table of contents.
 Useful for example for the book front page or general purpose titles.
 - You can select a page break before each header